 Our Board of Directors.

 An experienced leader within the ICT industry, having held a number of executive roles in a range of technology-based companies.
-Mark is currently Group Chief Financial Officer of the Warehouse Group Limited.
+Mark is Chief Operating Officer of the Warehouse Group Limited.

 Jeremy is a software development specialist with experience growing software startups.
 Currently a board member for Wakatū Incorporation, Ngāti Rārua Ātiawa Iwi Trust and Te Rūnanga o Te Ataarangi, Jeremy has whakapapa links to the top of the South Island through Ngāti Rārua, Rangitāne ki Wairau and Ngāti Kuia.

-Currently Chief Executive of the New Zealand Qualifications Authority and the New Zealand Committee for Harkness Fellowships.
+Currently Chief Executive of the New Zealand Qualifications Authority and Chair of the New Zealand Committee for Harkness Fellowships.
 Karen was also a 2006 CNZM recipient for services to health.

 If you like acronyms, open space offices and a plumish shade of red then N4L could be the company for you.
 We’re all about supporting schools’ digital learning experiences… and having a little fun in the process.
 So keep an eye out – there may be a role for you just around the corner!